 Musicians - Students who are learning musical instruments outside of the classroom and encouraged to use these in lessons and are continually given challenging tasks to develop their skills as musicians.
 Students have the opportunity to enter for ABRSM examinations.

 Pace - All lessons have a challenging pace.

-Musical vocabulary ‘Higher Level Language’- ‘Stretch and challenge’ musical vocabulary used in discussions and questioning of all students, with more advanced vocabulary and musical terms used with students who are more able musicians.
+Musical vocabulary ‘Higher Level Language’- ‘Stretch and challenge’ musical vocabulary used in discussions and questioning of all students, with more advanced vocabulary and Italian musical terms taught.

 Trips - Bringing the language to life in a real life situation.

 Language leaders - Recognition of AGT in MFL and selected to lead on an aspect of MFL club.

 Linking to English Literacy - Grammatical terms used often and explained by AGT.

 Target Language - Higher level Target Language for more able, modelled with information which is less contextualised.

 Given guided freedom - Given a template, be creative.
 Originality and research tasks with increased independence.

 Reacting to the unknown - Allowed to experience the reality of a MFL by sensing the unknown when responding to questions / asking questions.